Richard Brookes launched his Cambridge TaxAssist Accountants' franchise in June 2008. Here he discusses what attracted him to join our network.

 What training and support did you receive initially and ongoing?

-"The initial training was for six weeks and covered both technical, marketing and systems related matters along with how to operate the business model.
+"The initial training was for six weeks and covered technical, marketing and systems related matters along with how to operate the business model.
 There was further training after two, three and six months.
 Ongoing support – whether technical or for general business matters – is always readily available from the Support Centre in Norwich."

 What is a typical day for you as a franchisee?

 "I’m not sure a typical day exists!
-If it does, the nature of it has certainly changed over the last eight years.
+If it does, the nature of it has certainly changed over the last twelve years.
 In the early days, it involved seeing all new prospects and doing most of the work, alongside general running of a business, whereas now in reality I do very little actual technical work.
-I am looking after larger clients, reviewing fees and managing the eight other individuals in my team.
+I am looking after larger clients, reviewing fees and managing the eight other individuals in my team."